Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 I don’t know about you but come winter I need something to look forward to on a regular basis.
 In the summer, we go away almost every weekend, but somehow in winter we only seem go away every month or so.
-John and I decided we needed a break and decided to head to Golden, BC for a change – and avail ourselves of winter activities both in Golden and in nearby Yoho National Park.
-Most people I know head for Kicking Horse Mountain Resort but on this trip we were looking for quieter winter activities.
+John and I decided we needed a break and decided to check out all the things to do Golden, BC in winter for a change

 Over three days in winter we knocked off some cross-country skiing, several snowshoe outings along with a couple of winter hikes.
 We also enjoyed some good eating and a fabulous stay at Home Lodge, just 12 minutes from downtown Golden.
-Check out all the things to do in Golden BC we discovered over just three days.
-Everything is listed in chronological order so you can see just how much you can do if that’s what you want.
-Mind you, a day of reading and napping at the Home Lodge would have been nice too.

 Getting to Golden, BC